capcom6/mariadb-backup-s3/README.md

 ## 🔐 Encryption

-The backup system supports encryption to ensure your database backups remain confidential and secure.
-AES256-GCM (client-side) encryption is available.
+The backup system supports client-side encryption using AES-256 in Galois/Counter Mode (GCM) to ensure your database backups remain confidential and secure.

-### Supported Methods

-#### AES256-GCM
-Client-side encryption using AES-256 in Galois/Counter Mode (GCM).
 This method provides both confidentiality and integrity verification.

 **Features:**
 - 256-bit key strength